andresdotfelipe/sharedops-frontend/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Create a pull request to contribute this project.
+Open an issue to discuss major changes.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)